ajakaja/ajakaja.github.io/about.md

 ## about me:

-I live in Seattle, for now, and should probably get a job.
-Anyone want a software engineer?
+I live in Seattle, for now, and am working at Dropbox.
+Of course nothing I say here is in anyway speaking for my employer.

 I am not a mathematician or physicist and am definitely not credible at all, please don't look at me like that.
 I try to stick with "explaining things better than Wikipedia does" because it's harder to be wildly wrong about that.